 Importantly, a 2019 cross-country systematic analysis about the burden of antimicrobial resistance in the Americas showed that an estimated 569,000 deaths associated with bacterial antimicrobial resistance (AMR) and 141,000 deaths attributable to bacterial AMR among the 35 countries in the WHO Region of the Americas.
-The highest mortality burden associated with antimicrobial resistance in the region was related to lower respiratory tract and chest infections, with a total number of 189,000 deaths3.
+The highest mortality burden associated with antimicrobial resistance in the region was related to lower respiratory tract and chest infections, with a total number of 189,000 deaths(3).
 In the report, Streptococcus pneumoniae (pneumococcus), the leading pneumonia-related pathogen, was included among the five bacterial pathogens that caused each one more than 50,000 AMR-associated deaths in the Americas in 2019.
-The deaths related to pneumococcus were 56,500 (45,800-70,200)3.
+The deaths related to pneumococcus were $56,500 (45,800-70,200)^{(3)}$.
 It is vital to provide integrated, good-quality health services to ensure all people can access high-impact interventions that prevent, diagnose and treat pneumonia while reducing the number of people dying from this treatable and preventable disease.

-The COVID-19 pandemic has highlighted the impact of pneumonia on the world4.
+The COVID-19 pandemic has highlighted the impact of pneumonia on the world(4).
 Advancements in research and development can lead to the development of new vaccines, more effective treatments, and improved diagnostics for pneumonia.
-However, it was not more evident than that in the Americas: there were more than 193 million infections and more than 2.9 million deaths5.
-The disproportionally effect of the COVID-19 pandemic in this regions have had a profound impact in their population^{6,7}.
+However, it was not more evident than that in the Americas: there were more than 193 million infections and more than 2.9 million deaths(5).
+The disproportionately effect of the COVID-19 pandemic in this regions have had a profound impact on their population^(6,7).

-Early diagnosis and treatment of pneumonia especially in vulnerable populations is critical in minimizing the harm caused by this disease8.
-Community awareness9 and engagement, education, access to medical oxygen and antibiotics and reinforced inclusion of community health workers can contribute to ensuring good-quality services and saving lives^{10,11}.
-In recent years, mobile health (mHealth)12 and telehealth solutions13 have provided platforms for early symptom reporting, patient monitoring, and education on preventive measures.
+Early diagnosis and treatment of pneumonia especially in vulnerable populations is critical in minimizing the harm caused by this disease(8).
+Community awareness(9) and engagement, education, access to medical oxygen and antibiotics and reinforced inclusion of community health workers can contribute to ensuring good-quality services and saving lives^(10,11).
+In recent years, mobile health (mHealth)(12) and telehealth solutions(13) have provided platforms for early symptom reporting, patient monitoring, and education on preventive measures.

 Factors related to the risk of death in children include wasting, low birth weight, household air pollution, non-exclusive breastfeeding, short gestation, non-handwashing facilities and outdoor air pollution.
-Good nutrition is essential for strengthening the immune system, thus reducing susceptibility to infections like pneumonia13.
-Increased air pollution due to climate change has been linked to the prevalence of respiratory diseases, including pneumonia14.
-In the elderly, smoking, low temperature, outdoor air pollution, secondhand smoke and non-handwashing facilities are factors related to pneumonia mortality1.
+Good nutrition is essential for strengthening the immune system, thus reducing susceptibility to infections like pneumonia(13).
+Increased air pollution due to climate change has been linked to the prevalence of respiratory diseases, including pneumonia(14).
+In the elderly, smoking, low temperature, outdoor air pollution, secondhand smoke and non-handwashing facilities are factors related to pneumonia mortality(1).
 Despite the existence of low-cost and effective interventions, almost all these factors are related to poverty.
-Preventing pneumonia is crucial and should be based on key interventions such as access to pneumonia-fighting vaccines across the whole population15.
-Guaranteeing adequate water, hygiene and sanitation in all communities, improving health information systems, leveraging information and communication technologies, and addressing environmental factors, like improving air quality and access to affordable, reliable, sustainable and modern energy, can also make a difference.
+Preventing pneumonia is crucial and should be based on key interventions such as access to pneumonia-fighting vaccines across population^(15,16). the whole Guaranteeing adequate water, hygiene and sanitation in all communities, improving health information information systems, leveraging and and addressing communication technologies, like improving environmental factors, quality and access to affordable, reliable, sustainable and modern energy, can also make a difference.